JedLee6/Flutter_In_Practice_V2_English/chapter02/section02-widgets introduction.md

 ## 2.2.1 Concept of Widget

 In the previous introduction, we know that almost all objects in Flutter are widgets.
-Unlike Views or ViewControllers in native development, widgets in Flutter have a broader concept and can represent not only UI elements but also functional components such as: `GestureDetector ` for gesture detection, `Theme` for APP theme data passing, and so on, while Views or ViewControllers in native development usually just refer to UI elements.
+Unlike Views or ViewControllers in native development, widgets in Flutter have a broader concept and can represent not only UI elements but also functional widgets such as: `GestureDetector ` for gesture detection, `Theme` for APP theme data passing, and so on, while Views or ViewControllers in native development usually just refer to UI elements.
 Later, we may use the terms "views" and "components" when describing UI elements, but the reader needs to know that they are widgets, just different expressions in different scenarios.
 Since Flutter is primarily about building a user interface, for the most part, the reader can think of a widget as a view component rather than making unnecessary distinctions in their concepts.

 The UI is built and practiced in the way widgets nested within widgets in Flutter, so remember that everything in Flutter is a Widget.